Saturday, March 26, 2022

 However, the queue to enter the Chanel boutique was miraculously non-existent, so we went there.
 It is grandly situated in proximity to the governmental palace, but that facility was undergoing renovation, so it occupied a temporary location in another storefront of the same plaza.

 By then, it was sensible to enter the palazzo because the queue was shorter.
-We got in after only several minutes... instead of needing 30-45 minutes.
+We got in to buy admission after only several minutes... instead of needing 30-45 minutes.
 A pair of police officers patrolled the area.
 We admired their uniforms and helmets...

 ... which reminded us of England's constables, whom we saw several months ago (as seen below).